 Treatment depends on how rapidly the disorder developed and how severe it is.

 When symptoms begin suddenly and the cause is a clot, fibrinolytic (thrombolytic) drugs, which dissolve clots, help.
 For long-term treatment, anticoagulant drugs (such as warfarin) are often needed to prevent clots from enlarging or recurring.

 If a vein is blocked by a web or is narrowed, angioplasty may be done to clear or widen it.
-For this procedure (called percutaneous transluminal angioplasty), a catheter with a deflated balloon at its tip is inserted through the skin into a blood vessel (such as a vein in the groin) and threaded to the blocked vein.
+For this procedure (called percutaneous transluminal angioplasty), a catheter with a deflated balloon at its tip is inserted through the skin into a blood vessel (such as a vein in the neck) and threaded to the blocked vein.
 The balloon is inflated, widening the vein.
-A wire mesh tube (stent) is then inserted and left in place to keep the vein open.
+A wire mesh tube (stent) can also be inserted and left in place to keep the vein open.

 Problems resulting from the disorder are also treated:

-Bleeding from varicose veins in the esophagus: Several techniques can be used to stop the bleeding.
-Usually, rubber bands are inserted through a flexible viewing tube (endoscope), passed through the mouth into the esophagus.
+Bleeding from varicose veins (also called varices) in the esophagus: Several techniques can be used to stop the bleeding.
+Usually, rubber bands are inserted through a flexible viewing tube (endoscope), which is passed through the mouth into the esophagus.
 The bands are used to tie off the varicose veins (termed ligation).

-Fluid accumulation in the abdomen: A low-salt (sodium) diet and diuretics can help prevent too much fluid from accumulating in the abdomen.
+Fluid accumulation in the abdomen (also called ascites): A low-salt (sodium) diet and diuretics can help prevent too much fluid from accumulating in the abdomen.

 Most people need to take anticoagulants indefinitely to prevent new blockages from developing.